My Oh My (Aqua song): Music video

-The accompanying music video for the single featured the four members of the group on a pirate ship, with Lene being captured by the other members (playing pirates) before turning the tables around and taking over.
+The music video for "My Oh My" featured the four members of the group on a pirate ship, with Lene being captured by the other members (playing pirates) before turning the tables around and taking over.
 They then go on to discover treasure.
 The video was one of five Aqua videos directed by Peder Pedersen.
 It took over two weeks to build the setting for the video which consisted of a tropical island and a real size pirate ship surrounded by water.